Orphan Care Ministry

 Mid-Atlantic Orphan Care Coalition

 We are thrilled to be partnered with the Mid-Atlantic Orphan Care Coalition (MAOCC) locally.
 MAOCC seeks to connect the church with local children in need.
 In any given year, Delaware has around 750 children in foster care.
 The adoption and foster care needs in our state are great!
 In November Crossroads participates in the 50 Churches/50 Children campaign to raise awareness.
-To learn more more about MAOC visit www.orphancarecoalition.org.
+Our partnership with MAOCC is also allowing us to host a simulcast of the Empowered to Connect conference for current and prospective adoptive/foster parents on April 13-14, 2018.
+You can learn more and register here.
+To learn more more about MAOCC visit www.orphancarecoalition.org.